-Land Use Co ompatibility Guideline Niagara Agreement(s) must be legally enforceable, signed by key parties, and should: Outline the short-term and long-term responsibilities of each party (e.g. developer, major facility, planning authority etc.), including but not limited to financial and operational responsibilities.
-Only assign responsibilities for fulfilling conditions to parties that are signatories to the agreement.
-Outline responsibilities for obtaining planning approvals and ECAs (and other environmental permissions) that may be needed.
-Outline who is responsible for undertaking the studies and associated costs for the approval applications, studies (including hiring qualified individuals), mitigation measures, monitoring, etc. Provide for registration on title, as necessary.
-Outline responsibilities and expectations for consultations between parties and with the public.
-Safeguard any confidential information from the facility that may be required.
-Provide confirmation in writing that any required mitigation measures are implemented and maintained, and a description of how mitigation measures will be implemented and maintained.
-Be adaptable to future change, such as in situations where business operations at a major facility change and there is a need for new mitigation measures.
-3.8 Compliance Planning authorities and the Ministry have roles in ensuring compliance with conditions of planning approvals and environmental permissions, respectively.
-The EPA gives the Ministry the authority to respond to concerns about impacts from land use compatibility issues (i.e. potential adverse effects) as appropriate.
-A risk-based approach is used by the Ministry to address known and potential violations of the law and risks to the environment or human health.
-Per its compliance framework, the Ministry may refer incidents related to compatibility issues that stem from planning decisions to a more appropriate level of government or agency (e.g. municipality).
-It is important to note that after a major facility has obtained its necessary planning approvals to be located in an area that may be close to a sensitive land use (e.g. a residential development), or vice versa where a sensitive land use was approved close to an existing facility, the tools available to the Ministry to deal with discharges of contaminants from that facility, as well as technical solutions may be limited.
-For example, when responding to a compliance actions to reduce the discharge of a contaminant where it is reasonably believed action is required to bring the facility into compliance with the EPA.
-If the Ministry determines that a major facility is using available technology to mitigate potential impacts, additional compliance actions may not be possible or required.
-This may result in a situation where the sensitive land use has to co-exist with minor impacts from the major facility over the long-term and subsequent complaints about adverse effects (e.g. noise, dust and odour) may be directed to the municipality.
-In relation to existing major facilities that may be receiving complaints, a key responsibility of major facilities is effective responses to complaints.
-For all major facilities, when there are complaints, the major facility should respond in a way to help prevent potential need to revise an environmental permission (if applicable) or be subject to compliance from either the Ministry or municipality.
-For more information on the Ministry's approach to compliance and enforcement see Compliance Policy: Applying Abatement and Enforcement Tools.
+Land Use Compatibility Guideline Niagara Region Review Comments prceable, signed by key parties, and should: long-term responsibilities of each party (e.g. developer, major facility, luding but not limited to financial and operational responsibilities. for fulfilling conditions to parties that are signatories to the agreement.
+Outline responsibilities for a obtaining planning approvals and ECAs (and other environmental permissions) that may be n for undertaking the studies and associated costs for the approval · · ding hiring qualified individuals), mitigation measures, monitoring, etc. citle, as necessary, to bind subsequent property owners, and to provide for warning clause to be pla expectations for consultations between parties and with the public. · · information from the facility that may be required. • ing that any required mitigation measures are implemented and on of how mitigation measures will be implemented and maintained. · nge, such as in situations where business operations at a major facility change and there is a need for new mitigation measures.
+3.8 Compliance try have roles in ensuring compliance with conditions of planning nissions, respectively.
+The EPA gives the Ministry the authority to ts from land use compatibility issues (i.e. potential adverse effects) as the three compatibility issues (i.e. potential adverse effects) as ent or human health.
+Per its compliance framework, the Ministry may ility issues that stem from planning decisions to a more appropriate level of government or agency (e. major facility has obtained its necessary planning approvals to be se to a sensitive land use (e.g. a residential development), or vice was approved close to an existing facility, the tools available to the , contaminants from that facility, as well as technical solutions may be nding to a complaint from residents situated close to such a facility, the · ity to take compliance actions to reduce inimony may only require the racin ny to take compilance designe to reduce the discharge of a contaminant when nere it is reasonably believed action is required to bring the facility into inistry determines that a major facility is in compliance with all ministry r the EPA and the major facility is using available technology to nal compliance actions may not be possible or required.
+This may sitive land use has to co-exist with minor impacts from the major sequent complaints about adverse effects (e.g. noise, dust and odour) may be directed to the municipalit They are all of the manner points , . es that may be receiving complaints, a key responsibility of major complaints.
+For all major facilities, when there are complaints, the 1 way to help prevent potential need to revise an environmental bject to compliance from either the Ministry or municipality. permission (ii applicable) of be su bject to compliance from either the milliony of mulliopality.
+For more information on the Min istry's approach to compliance and enforcement see Compliance Policy: Applying Abatement and E